HOME-LIFE NUTRITION

 ------

-Foods play an essential role in our immune system and our ability to ward off illness.
+Healthy foods play an essential role in our immune system and our ability to ward off illness.
+Whereas unhealthy junk foods such as processed foods, sugar, and saturated fats can have the opposite affect.

-How To Pack A Healthy Bento Lunch Box For Kids
+Ideas To Pack A Healthy Lunch Box For Kids

 Protein

 Protein helps to keep your kids fuller for longer and aids brain and growth development.
 Include one or two portions of protein.
-Remember that protein requirements differ according to age, so it will be helpful to research this.
+Remember that protein requirements differ according to age.
+Here is a guide on how much protein a child needs according to his/her age.

-At Country Life Natural Foods, we believe in following a plant-based diet for optimal health.
+At Country Life Natural Foods, we root for a plant-based diet for optimal health.
 Here are some of the best vegan protein sources.
 However, please consult with a nutritionist on protein sources for your kids.

-Unsweetened yogurt, hummus, hard-boiled eggs, cheese, nuts, roasted chickpeas, and sliced chicken breasts are all excellent options.
+Unsweetened yogurt, hummus, hard-boiled eggs, cheese, nuts, roasted chickpeas, tofu, soy curls, and sliced chicken breasts are all excellent options.

 Protein